Academy Fantasia season 6

 Academy Fantasia, Season 6 is the sixth season of Academy Fantasia which premiered on True Visions on June 29, 2009.

-Zani (V6), Nipaporn Thitithanakarn, won in the competition.
-She was the first female winner of Academy Fantasia.
+Zani (V6), Nipaporn Thitithanakarn, won in the competition, became the first female winner of Academy Fantasia.

 Changes from Season 5

 It was announced before the season get started that there would be no surprise in a previous way like first five seasons.
 No voting back, or the other twists to get eliminated contestants back into the competition again.
 They would cut the contestants off week by week until the final concert, week 12.
 If so, it confirmed that would be only two finalists in the final round, unlike in the previously seasons.

 Later, it declared that at the end of every concerts, the judges would give The Immunity Idol to save one of the bottom three contestants who performed best.
 This means that the immuned contestant would be safe automatically, and if the contestant with the fewest popular votes was the one who got The Immunity Idol, no one will be eliminated in that concert.

 On the other hand, if the contestant with the fewest popular votes was not the same as the immuned contestant, they would send the fewest votes contestant home immediately as in a normal elimination scenario.
 From this rule, the number of finalists in the grand finale concert might be a whole top 12 (if The Immunity Idol could save every week), or only two candidates.